 - The University of Texas Press Publishing Fellowships are open only to alumni of the University of Texas at Austin.

 - Applicants must have a strong desire to pursue a career in publishing.

-- The Fellow, before accepting the appointment, will be asked to sign a statement of understanding and intent—an understanding of the program’s purpose and procedures and the intent to complete the Fellowship year and to pursue a career in publishing.
+- The Fellows, before accepting the appointment, will be asked to sign a statement of understanding of the program’s purpose and procedures, which include the intent to complete the Fellowship year and to pursue a career in publishing.

 How to Apply:

 Download the application here.
 Applicants may also call to request an application by mail.